-In accordance with Condition 49(c), Schedule 3 of the Development Consent (SSD-6764), a detailed test and salvage excavation program for the Potential Caretakers Cottage Site (Site 1G) is provided in Appendix 1.
+In previous versions of this HHMP to satisfy Condition 49(c), Schedule 3 of the Development Consent (SSD-6764), a detailed test and salvage excavation program4 for the Potential Caretakers Cottage Site (Site 1G) was provided in Appendix 1.
+This salvage program has now been superseded with the completion of the Wilpinjong Caretakers Cottage Archaeological Excavation Report (Niche, March 2020) and fulfils the requirements of the ARD.